cissna/course-evaluation-scraper/QWEN.md

 - **Architecture**: The application follows a classic client-server model.
 The React frontend is the user-facing client, and the Flask backend serves as the data provider and processing engine.
 The core scraping logic is centralized in `workflow_helpers.py`.

+- **Scraping Model**: Currently, scraping is performed on-demand via user searches in the web application.
+A key future goal is to add support for programmatic batch scraping of many courses at once.

 ## 2. Project Structure

 ```